-With an abundance of sunshine, QLD is a solar powerhouse offering some of the highest solar energy yields in the country.
+With an abundance of sunshine, Queensland is a solar powerhouse offering some of the highest solar energy yields in the country.
 With QLD’s high retail electricity prices, solar is a particularly great investment.

-The cost of solar panels have fallen dramatically over the last decade – in fact, solar is considerably cheaper in QLD than in most other states and territories.
+The cost of solar panels Brisbane has fallen dramatically over the last decade – in fact, solar is considerably cheaper in QLD than in most other states and territories.
 But what about government rebates and incentives?
 After all, any extra money in your pocket can only be a good thing.

 In this article, we’ve compiled and explained the current QLD rebates and incentives available on Federal and state levels for solar products and battery storage systems.

 Federal incentives: residential and small businesses